yjhtry/reservation/rfcs/0001-core-reservation.md

 CREATE INDEX reservation_resource_id_idx ON rsvp.reservation (resource_id);
 CREATE INDEX reservation_user_id_idx ON rsvp.reservation (user_id);

+CREATE OR REPLACE FUNCTION rsvp.update_updated_at_column() RETURNS TRIGGER AS $$
+  BEGIN
+    NEW.updated_at = NOW();
+    RETURN NEW;
+  END;
+$$ LANGUAGE 'plpgsql';

+CREATE TRIGGER update_updated_at BEFORE UPDATE ON rsvp.reservation FOR EACH ROW EXECUTE PROCEDURE rsvp.update_updated_at_column();

+CREATE OR REPLACE FUNCTION rsvp.query(user_id varchar(64), resource_id varchar(64), during tstzrange) RETURNS TABLE (LIKE rsvp.reservation)
+AS $$
+BEGIN
+  -- if user_id is null, then return all reservations within the during IF user_id IS NULL THEN
+      RETURN QUERY
+      SELECT * FROM rsvp.reservation WHERE rsvp.resource_id = resource_id AND during @> rsvp.reservation.timespan;
+  -- if resource_id is null, then return all reservations within the during ELSIF resource_id IS NULL THEN
+      RETURN QUERY
+      SELECT * FROM rsvp.reservation WHERE rsvp.user_id = user_id AND during @> rsvp.reservation.timespan;
+  -- if both are null, then return all reservations within the during ELSIF user_id IS NULL AND resource_id IS NULL THEN
+      RETURN QUERY
+      SELECT * FROM rsvp.reservation WHERE during @> rsvp.reservation.timespan;
--- if user_id is null, then return all reservations within the during -- if resource_id is null, then return all reservations within the during -- if both are null, then return all reservations within the during -- if both set, then return all reservations within the during for the resource and user CREATE OR REPLACE FUNCTION rsvp.query(user_id varchar(64), resource_id varchar(64), during tstzrange) RETURNS TABLE rsvp.reservation AS $$ $$ LANGUAGE plpgsql;
+  -- if both set, then return all reservations within the during for the resource and user ELSE
+      RETURN QUERY
+      SELECT * FROM rsvp.reservation
+        WHERE rsvp.reservation.user_id = user_id
+            AND rsvp.reservation.resource_id = resource_id
+            AND during @> rsvp.reservation.timespan;
+  END IF;
+END;
+$$ LANGUAGE plpgsql;

 -- reservation change queue
 CREATE TABLE rsvp.reservation_change (